Indian mathematics: Pingala (300 BCE – 200 BCE)

 Kātyāyana (c.
 3rd century BCE) is notable for being the last of the Vedic mathematicians.
 He wrote the Katyayana Sulba Sutra, which presented much geometry, including the general Pythagorean theorem and a computation of the square root of 2 correct to five decimal places.

 Jain mathematics (400 BCE – 200 CE)

-Although Jainism as a religion and philosophy predates its most famous exponent, the great Mahaviraswami (6th century BCE), most Jain texts on mathematical topics were composed after the 6th century BCE.
+Although Jainism as a religion and philosophy predates its most famous exponent, Mahavira (6th century BCE), most Jain texts on mathematical topics were composed after the 6th century BCE.
 Jain mathematicians are important historically as crucial links between the mathematics of the Vedic period and that of the "classical period."